-'A new history starts now' as North Korea's Kim meets South Korean leader
+'Peace and prosperity': Korean leaders plan declaration after rare summit

 Moon traveled to the meeting in a large motorcade, stopping briefly to greet dozens of summit supporters waving South Korean flags near the presidential Blue House in Seoul.

-Hundreds of demonstrators were seen gathering in downtown Seoul from early morning to protest or support the summit.
+Hundreds of demonstrators gathered in downtown Seoul from early morning to protest or support the summit.

 Impoverished North Korea and the rich, democratic South are technically still at war because the Korean War ended in a truce, not a peace treaty.